SheridanCavalier/2023_sc_iso_paper/README.txt

 	/.make_barcode_files.py -i

 6. MapAssignSort.py
-	Maps reads to reference genome
+	Maps reads to reference genome.
+Reads are assigned to the genomic feature matching their primary alignment (FeatureCounts).
+  Reads in each barcode file are sorted by gene feature for quick UMI collapsing.

+	./UMI_Collapse